maskerade/s3project/README.md

 In the above example we are only calling the AWS S3 bucket construct, this will create an S3 Bucket with the default properties that will be set by the construct class.

-This next example shows how a utility function could be used to set suggested defaults
+#### Using the standard AWS CDK S3 construct with the utility function to set suggested defaults

 ```typescript
 import { Stack, StackProps } from 'aws-cdk-lib';